- Reference Number: HEY1065/2025

 What will happen?

-Following the scan you will asked to wait in the department for a further 20-30 minutes.
+Following the scan, you will be asked to wait in the department for a further 20 to 30 minutes.
+We will leave the cannular in your arm for a short while.
+We will remove this before you leave the department.
 The Radiology nurses will perform some basic observations, for example, taking your blood pressure.
 When these are completed and within acceptable limits you will be allowed to leave the department.

 Please expect to be in the department for 1 to 2 hours.